-In order to be able to complete this programme, a good level of English is required.
-In line with UEL, the IELTS requirements for all distance-learning programmes are a minimum of 6.0 overall, with a minimum of 6.0 in both reading & writing (and a minimum of 5.0 in listening & speaking).
+In order to be able to complete any programme, a good level of English is required.
+The IELTS requirements for all distance-learning programmes are a minimum of 6.0 overall, with a minimum of 6.0 in both reading & writing (and a minimum of 5.0 in listening & speaking).
 Where English is not your first language, you may be required to provide a written example of your work in order to ensure your suitability for the programme.

-Overseas students should be aware that all exams MUST be taken in the UK at one of our approved venues.
+Overseas students should be aware that all exams MUST be taken in the UK at one of our approved exam venues.
 Students should also be aware that they are expected to cover all costs in attending the exams.